locallyoptimistic/LocallyOptimistic/content/post/data-warehouse-sla-p2.md

 * Bringing on a new data source: Early involvement allows the Data team to evaluate the vendor (does it have an API?) and begin to think about how the data source fits within the existing architecture
 * Defining a new KPI: It is better to add fewer, well defined and well understood KPIs to your data warehouse.
 The Data team can help identify which KPIs make the most sense to use and productionalize
 * Changing requirements: In a business, change is a constant and the data infrastructure must evolve to support those changes.
-Help the Data team to be a partner in those changes, not an after thought
+Help the Data team to be a partner in those changes, not an afterthought

 Stakeholders should also feel ownership of the data they use.
-They have a responsibility to help identify data issues as the occur.
+They have a responsibility to help identify data issues as they occur.

 ## Next steps